Why I Write: Statements That Need to Be Declared and Shared

 And it’s like, no, that’s actually what I do!
 Being serious about reading takes copious time and focus.
 You can’t multitask.
 You can’t fall asleep.

-I’m able to write a newsletter because I love reading, analyzing, and writing about the world.
+I can write a newsletter because I love reading, analyzing, and writing about the world.

 What’s your newsletter about?